jversoza/MTEC2002/syllabus.markdown

 __Part 1__ -  Reviewing Conditionals and Indentation
 * Follow along - [What's your name?](class3/labs/name.py)
 * Do on your own - [Have some cake](class3/labs/cake.py)
+* [How to Think Like a Computer Scientist: Chapter - 4 - Conditionals](http://www.openbookproject.net/thinkcs/python/english2e/ch04.html) - Read 4.1 to 4.8 and do exercise 6 and 7.
+Put those functions in a file called think_sci_ch4.py.

 __Part 2__ - Functions
 * Follow along - [Shout out loud!](class3/labs/shout.py)